TPMS Course Catalog for 2026-2027

 This is a year-long elective that provides students an opportunity to participate in improvisational reader’s theater, pantomimes, scene work and monologues.
 After learning the basics, students are cast in a fully produced play and will be expected to memorize their parts.
 Drama students will have the opportunity to showcase their creativity and talent for other students and parents/guardians during this live performance.
 This class requires participation in a Saturday performance.

-This year-long elective introduces students to the exciting world of STEM through 3 engaging modules:
+This year-long elective introduces students to the exciting world of STEM through 3 engaging modules; students interested in Advanced Robotics will need to complete this course first:

 - Engineering Design – Hands-on projects introduce students to fundamental engineering concepts, including design, modeling, and problem-solving.